FHIR-Aggregator/helpdesk/docs/index.md

 <h2 style="background-color:rgb(109, 172, 157, .5)">fhir-query: Your FHIR Querying Assistant</h2>

-Our command-line tool is designed to simplify the process of interacting with FHIR servers.
+Our command-line tool fhir-query (aka fq) is designed to simplify the process of interacting with FHIR servers.
 It provides researchers with a convenient way to:

 <ul>
   <li> Retrieve the vocabulary of a FHIR server: With the vocabulary command, fq fetches and summarizes the key data elements (CodeableConcepts and Extensions) used within the FHIR data.
 This creates a central vocabulary Dataframe that helps researchers identify important data elements and their usage within the server.</li>